 In a previous blog post I posed the question “How much would you pay for a RFQ?”
-As you start driving more RFQs to your shop, you need to track the effectiveness of your marketing campaigns.
+As you start driving more RFQs to your shop, you need to track the effectiveness of your job shop marketing campaigns and start tracking RFQs.

 One simple way to do this is to ask “How did you hear about us?” on your RFQ form.
 I have tested this extensively over the past 8+ years.
 You capture the best data when this field is both required and an open text field (rather than a picklist that assumes how the user found you).
 Unless you are getting hundreds of submissions per day, reviewing the field data will be simple and highly valuable to your business.
 When current customers fill out the form they will be able to use the browser auto-fill feature, so don’t worry about “forcing” anyone to fill it out repeatedly.